 Since the days of playing hockey with the Westfort Athletic Association on the old Wayland Rink, Ralph Stewart's involvement in the game has covered over 30 years.
-Moving up through the minor ranks with the Elks and Fort William Canadians, Ralph joined the Montreal Canadians Junior club in 1965.
+Moving up through the minor ranks with the Elks and Fort William Canadiens, Ralph joined the Montreal Canadiens Junior club in 1965.
 Turning pro in 1968, "Stewie" caught the eye of fellow Fort William native Bud Poile and was drafted by the Vancouver Canucks from Montreal in 1970.

 Moving around the Central and Western Hockey Leagues, Ralph was an exceptional goal scorer, consistently at the top of the CHL point board.
 In 1972, while with the Fort Worth Wings he scored 5 goals and assisted on another, earning 6 points in one game, tying the league record.
 In January of 1973 Ralph was leading the Central Hockey League with 57 points in only 38 games, and was traded to New York Islanders, going on to play in the NHL with them for four seasons.